 Long Bowing Pose (Diirgha Pranama)

 Diirgha Pranama or also called the long bowing pose.
-This pose is also called "Worship of the Supreme" comes from the Samskrta words 'Diirgha' that means long, and 'Pranam' which means to bend forward or bowing in front.
+This pose is also called "Worship of the Supreme" comes from the Sanskrit words 'Diirgha' that means long, and 'Pranam' which means to bend forward or bowing in front.
 This asana is beneficial to the digestive system and is also one of the essential asanas for women, and should be practiced daily. it is excellent in balancing hormones and strengthening the transverse preventing menstruation cramps.
 It helps strengthens the core muscles, burning abdominal fat in the process.

 How to Execute Diirgha Pranama: